Dog Friendly Hot Tub Breaks

 Booking a hot tub break doesn’t mean your four-legged friends have to miss out on all the fun.
 With our dog-friendly hot tub breaks, you can bring them along for the adventure too!
 And with a huge selection of hot tub breaks to choose from, a blissful and relaxing weekend away with your family, loved one or besties (and pooch) is just a few clicks away.

 If you can’t get enough of hiking and all things outdoorsy, then you’ll definitely want to consider a trip to the Lake District or the Yorkshire Dales.
+Check out our dog friendly beaches across the UK too.
 The hustle and bustle of city life more your thing?
 Try one of the UK’s biggest cities like London or Manchester which are full of pet-friendly pubs, restaurants and cafes.
 Or choose one of our dog-friendly cottages with a hot tub along the Cornish coastline for spectacular sea views and scenic coastal walks aplenty.

 Once you’ve settled on a location, you’ll want to choose a pet-friendly hot tub property for your dog-friendly holiday.
 Luckily for you, our holiday cottages and holiday homes have got everything you could possibly need for a luxurious short break.
 We’ve got cosy pet-friendly lodges with hot tubs, barn conversions with ample room for families, and properties on holiday parks with indoor swimming pools too!
 And it goes without saying, all of our pet-friendly cottages have their own private hot tub, so you can sink into the warm bubbles after a busy day of exploring.